-The North Yorkshire IAPT service consists of High Intensity Therapists, PWPs & our Employment Team and the opportunity has arisen for an enthusiastic and committed High Intensity Therapist (CBT) to join our expanding service.
+The North Yorkshire IAPT service consists of High Intensity Therapists, PWPs & our Employment Team and the opportunity has arisen for 12 months fixed term, full and part time posts available for enthusiastic and committed High Intensity Therapists (CBT) to join our expanding service.

 Main duties of the job

 As a High Intensity Therapist you will be working with clients who have a range of anxiety and depression related problems for which CBT is demonstrated to be clinically effective.
 You will hold a caseload for 1:1 face to face work, amongst other duties.
 We welcome applicants who have experience of managing a caseload and who have experience of working within an IAPT service.

 You will be expected to be flexible and provide out of hours clinics as required by service need and demonstrate a willingness to travel.
 North Yorkshire IAPT service currently operates Monday- Friday covering some early morning/early evening working through 1:1 clinics or groups which all staff are expected to offer.

 We are the Mental Health & Learning Disability NHS Trust for County Durham and Darlington, Teesside, North Yorkshire, York and Selby.

 From education and prevention, to crisis and specialist care --our talented and compassionate teams work in partnership with our patients, communities and partners to help the people of our region feel safe, understood, believed in and cared for.